A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Experiments

 \subsection{Implementation Details}

 \textbf{Training.} Our implementation is built on Pytorch \cite{paszke2019pytorch}.
-Following previous work \cite{chen2018encoder}, we use the ``poly" learning rate policy where the base learning rate is multiplied by $(1-\frac{\rm iter}{ {\rm iter}_{\max}})^{\rm power}$.
+Following previous work \cite{chen2018encoder}, we use the ``poly" learning rate policy, where the base learning rate is multiplied by $(1- { iter}/{ { iter}_{\max}})^{ power}$.
 The initial learning rate is set to $0.01$, and power is set to $0.9$.
 We train the network using mini-bath stochastic gradient descent (SGD).
 We employ the crop size of $769 \times 769$ on Cityscapes with DeepLabv3Plus.
 More details is same as \cite{chen2018encoder}.
 In the addition study, following \cite{zhao2017pyramid, yuan2020multi, chen2018encoder, lin2017refinenet, wu2019wider}, we adopt the mean intersection of union (mIoU) as the evaluation metrics.

 \textbf{Data augmentation.} Following \cite{chen2018encoder}, we use mean subtraction, and apply data augmentation by random resize between 0.5 and 2 and random left-right mirror during initialization training.
-And in semi supervised learning phrase, we use strong augmentation for improving the performance of self training.
+In the semi-supervised learning phrase, we use strong augmentation for improving the performance of self-training.

-\textbf{Dataset.} Following \cite{chen2005naive}, We conduct the main experiments and ablation studies on the Cityscapes dataset \cite{cityscpaes}.
+\textbf{Datasets.} Following \cite{chen2005naive}, We conduct the main experiments and ablation studies on the Cityscapes dataset \cite{cityscpaes}.
 This large-scale data set contains different stereo video sequences recorded in $50$ different urban street scenes.
-In addition to $20k$ weak annotation frames, there are $5,000$ high-quality pixel level annotation frames, in which, $2,975$; $500$ and $1,525$ were used for training, validation and testing.
-In addition, there are $20k$ images with rough annotations, namely train-coarse.
+In addition to $20$k weak annotation frames, there are $5,000$ high-quality pixel level annotation frames, in which, $2,975$; $500$ and $1,525$ were used for training, validation and testing.
+In addition, there are $20$k images with rough annotations, namely train-coarse.
 We randomly subsample $\nicefrac{1}{8}$, $\nicefrac{1}{4}$, and $\nicefrac{1}{2}$ of images in the standard training set to construct the pixel-level labeled data.
 The remaining images in the training set are used as unlabeled data.

 At last, we report our results on the Pascal VOC 2012 dataset \cite{everingham2012pascal}, which contains 21 classes including background.
 The standard Pascal VOC 2012 dataset has $1,449$ images as the training set and $1,456$ images as the validation set.
 We construct $1,449$ images as the pixel-level labeled data.
 The images in the augmented set \cite{SBD} (around 9k images), are used as unlabeled data.